aisong1/TheSeattleWeatherBot/README.md

 OWM owm = new OWM(System.getenv("OWM_API_KEY"));
 ```
-Replace all
+- Replace all
 ```java
 System.getenv("...")
 ```
-with the API keys generated in steps 4i and 4ii.
+- with the API keys generated in steps 4i and 4ii surrounded with `" "`.

 2. Run
 ```shell
 $ mvn package
 ```
-Make sure your `JAVA_HOME` is defined correctly, making such changes as
+- Make sure your `JAVA_HOME` is defined correctly, making such changes as
 ```
 export JAVA_HOME=$(/usr/libexec/java_home)
 export PATH=$JAVA_HOME/jre/bin:$PATH
 ```
-> to your `.bash_profile` using
+- to your `.bash_profile` using
 ```shell
 $ nano .bash_profile
 ```